PhilRW/blackvue-download/README.md

 Download video files from BlackVue camera

 ## How to use
-Run the command and pass it two arguments: the destination directory and the IP/hostname of the camera.
+Run the python script and pass it two arguments: the destination directory and the IP/hostname of the camera.

 It will run continuously and will wait 5 minutes between trying to reach the host.